 Back in 1911, as part of Seattle’s beautification project, the lake was lowered by 7 feet to increase the shoreline.
 Previously, the lake drained into Lake Washington via Ravenna Creek, which subsequently dried up and became what is now Ravenna Boulevard.
 It was cosmetic surgery gone wrong.
 The lake became stagnant and foul-smelling with frequent algae blooms and in later years, pollution from heavy industry bordering the lake.
 Over the past few decades, public and government intervention have cleaned up the lake and it now looks a lot better now than it must have back in the "good old days".

-The lake lacks water inflow and outflow, therefore it's main supplies of water are rainfall, storm runoff, and Seattle's municipal water supply.
-Now, although it's called a freshwater lake and swimming is allowed, the algae is definitely something to beware about.
+The lake lacks water inflow and outflow, therefore its main supplies of water are rainfall, storm runoff, and Seattle's municipal water supply.
+Now, although it's called a freshwater lake and swimming is allowed, the algae are definitely something to beware about.
 During the late summer, swimming is sometimes banned due to the bacteria.

 More recently, in 2008, three-foot metal spikes were found at the bottom of the lake.
 The spikes are said to be from a forgotten pilot program that was going to take control of a plant species growing in the lake.
 Don't worry - they've been removed!